 2. Plan for the Unexpected with Robust Contingency Planning

-Visibility into leave requests, absence trends, and shifts that are historically vulnerable to understaffing helps managers anticipate labor needs early, so they have adequate time to ensure enough workers are on standby or ready to volunteer should the need arise.
+Visibility into leave requests, absence trends, daily production plans, and shifts that are historically vulnerable to understaffing helps managers anticipate labor needs early so they have adequate time to ensure enough workers are on standby or ready to volunteer should the need arise.

 3. Tap the Full Potential of Workforce Data to Find Coverage Quickly

 To remain competitive in today’s business climate, manufacturers need ways to direct labor resources where and when they’re needed.
 Real-time workforce data visibility, which allows operations managers to identify current staffing shortages, fill-in or part-time labor, open shifts, production ramps, overtime usage, or compliance issues, is crucial to making that happen.